Lewiswizard/Bot-Battlr/README.md

 developer, to develop a galactic web app that will allow them to browse through a list of robots, view a robot's details, and, enlist a bot into their army.

-## Instructions

-For this project, you’ll be building out a React application that displays a list of available bots, among other features.
-Try your best to find the right places to insert code into the established code base.

-Part of what this code challenge is testing is your ability to follow given instructions.
-While you will definitely have a significant amount of freedom in how you implement the features, be sure to carefully read the directions for setting up the application.

 ## Setup

-After unbundling the project:

 1. Run `npm install` in your terminal.
 2. Run `npm run server`.
 This will run your backend on port `8002`.
 3. In a new terminal, run `npm start`.
 This will run your React app on port `8000`.